ngbgithub/The-One-True-Makefile/README.md

 2. Incremental builds.
 (Make knows about all the dependencies, so everything Just Works with a minimum of compiling.
-There is no need running make clean every single compilation cycle.)
+There is no need to run `make clean` every single compilation cycle.)

 3. Automatic `#include` directive dependency generation.
-(You need to have a compiler that accepts the -MM flag, like gcc.)
-However, please note that there's no way for the computer to know that e.g. your foo program depends on the baz module, and also on libz.so, so you still have to specify library dependencies and link targets in the module.mk files.
+(You need to have a compiler that accepts the `-MM` flag, like gcc.)
+However, please note that there's no way for the computer to know that e.g. your foo program depends on the baz module, and also on libz.so, so you still have to manually specify library dependencies and link targets in the module.mk files.

-4. Avoidence of recursive make.
+4. Avoidence of recursive Make.
 (See Miller's paper.)

 5. Parallel building using Make's `-j` flag.
 (This is robust and works well with incremental builds thanks to point 4).)